llm-d/llm-d-model-service/docs/developer.md

 # Developer Docs

 Clone the [ModelService GitHub repository](https://github.com/neuralmagic/llm-d-model-service) (or a fork of it) to take advantage of the `make` commands described below.
+All commands are from the project root directory.

 Execution of the ModelService controller requires access to a cluster.
 A local cluster, such as a `kind` cluster, suffices for basic execution and development testing.